ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 - TLS caches session state and tickets based on a hostname, which can be used for resuming sessions with a server.
 - TCP can cache cookies for use in TCP Fast Open.

-Cached state is primarily used during Connection establishment for a single Protocol Stack, but may be used to influence an implementation's preference between several candidate Protocol Stacks.
+Cached protocol state is primarily used during Connection establishment for a single Protocol Stack, but may be used to influence an implementation's preference between several candidate Protocol Stacks.
 For example, if two IP address Endpoints are otherwise equally preferred, an implementation may choose to attempt a connection to an address for which it has a TCP Fast Open cookie.